cloud21sak/SensorStreamingApplication/README.md

 sam deploy --guided
 ```

 During the prompts, enter `sensor-app-base` for the stack name, enter your preferred Region, and accept the defaults for the remaining questions.
+Note the DynamoDB stream ARN output.

 ### 2. Set up APIs